I am Rush Limbaugh, highly trained broadcast specialist, meeting and surpassing all audience expectations on a daily basis.

 What you have to do is introduce the second cat in a different room with the door closed.

-The current cat will smell it but not be able to figure out where, go berserk in the process, might scratch up the door where the other cat is.
+The current cat will smell it, but not be able to figure out where, go berserk in the process, might scratch up the door where the other cat is.

-I say this really this irritates the left.
+I say this really, this irritates the left.

-I said, I've learned more about dealing with women by having pumpkin than any experience in my life prior.
+I've learned more about dealing with women by having pumpkin than any experience in my life prior.

-And they just went batty out there.
+I said that one, and they just went batty out there.

 All right, Fred Thompson.